ipunkt/docker-varnish-stale-config/README.md

 - BACKEND_PREFIX: Name to match
 - BACKEND_DIVIDER: only up until this character is matched
 - NOBOTS: if this is set to `true` then the bot useragent -> pass through(pipe) mode instead of cache
+- VARY_AUTH: If this is set to `true` then caching will take place despite an authorization header being sent.
+Responses will vary based on the authorization header.
+  This is ment for staging environments with basic auth protection.
+- IGNORE_COOKIES: If this is set to `true` then caching will take place despite cookies.
+Responses are NOT varied by cookie

 Ex.
 BACKEND_PREFIX `abc`, BACKEND_DIVIDER `-`:
 - `abc-v1` would match `abc` = `abc` and create a backend for the service